alanwatsonforster/coatlioan-web-site/publications.md

 * Thesis

-  * [Becerra, PhD, UNAM, received 2019 with "mención honorífica": "Estudio de emisión óptica temprada y tardía de GRBs con el telescopio robótico COATLI"](132.248.9.195/ptd2019/marzo/0787134/Index.html)
+  * [Becerra, PhD, UNAM, received 2019 with honors: "Estudio de emisión óptica temprana y tardía de GRBs con el telescopio robótico COATLI"](132.248.9.195/ptd2019/marzo/0787134/Index.html)

 We include papers and theses that use COATLI data that were either previously unpublished or previously published only in GCN Circulars.